metaplex-foundation/developer-hub/src/pages/core/plugins/adding-plugins.md

 If you add a plugin to an Asset or Collection without specifying the authority of the plugin the authority will be set to that plugins default authority type.

 - Owner Managed Plugins will default to the plugin authority type of `Owner`.
-- Authority Managed Plugins will default to the pluging authority type of `UpdateAuthority`.
+- Authority Managed Plugins will default to the plugin authority type of `UpdateAuthority`.
 - Permanment Plugins will default to the plugin authority type of `UpdateAuthority`

 {% dialect-switcher title="Adding a Plugin with the default authority" %}